Leverage allows you to buy a bigger home. You put down 20%, then leverage the rest with a mortgage.

 Who Should Use A Life Insurance Plus Leverage Strategy?

 Insurance companies put together this wealth-building strategy with executives in mind.
-It has two simple qualifications.
+It has four simple qualifications.

 - Annual income of at least $100,000